The Brothers Karamazov: Translations

 Although The Brothers Karamazov has been translated from the original Russian into a number of languages, the novel's diverse array of distinct voices and literary techniques makes its translation difficult.
-Constance Garnett did the first English translation, in 1912.
+Constance Garnett published a translation in 1912, which Garth Terry called "the first adequate English translation".
+A dramatization (by Isabel Florence Hapgood) was published in 1905.

 In 1958, David Magarshack and Manuel Komroff released translations of the novel, published respectively by Penguin and The New American Library of World Literature.
 In 1976, Ralph Matlaw thoroughly revised Garnett's work for his Norton Critical Edition volume.
 This in turn was the basis for Victor Terras' influential A Karamazov Companion.
 Another translation is by Julius Katzer, published by Progress Publishers in 1981 and later re-printed by Raduga Publishers Moscow.

 In 1990 Richard Pevear and Larissa Volokhonsky released a new translation; it won a PEN/Book-of-the-Month Club Translation Prize in 1991 and garnered positive reviews from The New York Times Book Review and the Dostoevsky scholar Joseph Frank, who praised it for being the most faithful to Dostoevsky's original Russian.